OWASP/Software-Component-Verification-Standard/en/0x80-Guidance-Open_Source_Policy.md

 # Guidance: Open Source Policy

 The following points should be viewed as suggestions based on the success and best practices of organizations employing them.
-They are not part of the SCVS taxonomy.
+They are not part of SCVS.

 - All organizations that use open source software should have an open source policy
 - The open source policy is supported and enforced by cross-functional stakeholders